jgrss/cultionet/README.md

 **cultionet** is a library for semantic segmentation of cultivated land using a neural network.

-The library is built on **[PyTorch Geometric](https://pytorch-geometric.readthedocs.io)** and **[PyTorch Lightning](https://www.pytorchlightning.ai/)**.
+The library is built on **[PyTorch Lightning](https://www.pytorchlightning.ai/)**.
 The segmentation objectives (class targets and losses) were designed following the work by [Waldner _et al._](https://www.sciencedirect.com/science/article/abs/pii/S0034425720301115).
-However, there are two key differences between this library and the paper above:
+However, this library differs from the paper above:

 1. **cultionet** uses time series instead of individual dates for training and inference.
-2. **cultionet** uses a mix of GNN and CNN layers.
+2. **cultionet** uses a different CNN architecture.

 ## The cultionet input data